kaBeech/coluguide/README.md

 # GuideMe

-GuideMe is a knowledge enhancement application I originally built using Tauri, then rebuilt as a web application in Elixir with Phoenix and LiveView
+GuideMe is a knowledge enhancement application I originally built using Tauri, and am now rebuilding as a web application in Elixir with Phoenix and LiveView

 Currently the functionality is specific to how we're using it at work, but I figure I'll make the code available in case it's useful for someone out there.
 Eventually I plan to make a demo site and actual documentation but for now I'm focused on building out the functionality we need and our specific implementation (i.e. our data, deployment, etc.)

 To start the Phoenix server: